ami-az/ami-az.github.io/_posts/2019-12-10-arduinoproject.md

           </div>
 </div>
  <span style="opacity:0;">This sentence is invisible</span>
 The device has the looping functionality that will create a continuous condition if the reading from the water sensor and temperature sensor stay above the limit that set on the device.
-This function was created considering the real time situation of detection that require the continuous alert to indicate the urgency of the situation to the users.</p>
+This function was created considering the real time situation of detection that require the continuous alert to indicate the urgency of the situation to the users.
 </div>
 <hr  />
 <h3 align="center">Prototype</h3>